 Be on the lookout over the next few weeks as a team of Workforce Readiness consultants addresses each element of the Change Management journey from their unique perspectives.
 This is the second blog in a series of five addressing the four elements of the Change Management journey.
 What does the future of your workforce look like?

-- The Future of the Workforce Is Here, Are You Ready? — Kim Curley, Workforce Readiness Practice Lead
+- The Future of the Workforce Is Here, Are You Ready? — Kim Curley, Business Readiness Practice Leader

-- Four Elements of The Change Management Journey — Nikki Millgate, Manager, Workforce Readiness Consulting
+- Four Elements of The Change Management Journey — Nikki Milgate, Workforce Readiness Consulting

 Post Date: 9/22/2021